Table of Content:

 The order of the combinations is determined by first taking the first value in the leftmost expression that generates multiple values, and then taking the second value, and so on.

-the home directory of that user.
-If the user name is empty, the current
+evaluate to the home directory of that user.
+If the user name is empty, the

 In the following example, the home directory of the current user is